 - via Ciudad Real: Requires both bus and train.

-Toledo to Other Cities in Andalusia
+Cities in Andalusia

 The advice on this page is also good for getting from Toledo to Cordoba, as the latter is on the train line to Seville.
 For Malaga, change in Cordoba.